HaplyHaptics/Haply-API-Java/README.md

 		3)  The components of the system run at rates that are determined,
 			in large part, by our sensory perception

-		4)  The hAPI is the interface that connects the device to the
+		4)  The Haply API is the interface that connects the device to the
 			computer.

-		5)  The architecture of the hAPI allows us to modularly construct
+		5)  The architecture of the Haply API allows us to modularly construct
 			different haptic platforms from their underlying components